Millie Bobby Brown: 2018–present

 Brown made her feature film debut in 2019 in Godzilla: King of the Monsters, the sequel to the 2014 film Godzilla.
 She reprised her role in the next sequel, Godzilla vs. Kong (2021).
 She became the ambassador of UEFA's Together #WePlayStrong campaign.
 In 2019, Brown launched Florence by Mills, her own beauty product line.
 It is available at UK pharmacy Boots, Walmart in the United States and Shoppers Drug Mart in Canada.
-In 2020, Brown starred in and produced the film adaptation of The Enola Holmes Mysteries.

-In 2022, Brown reprised her role as Enola Holmes in the sequel, Enola Holmes 2, and according to Variety earned $10 million for the role, emerging as one of the year's highest paid actresses in Hollywood.
+In 2020, Brown starred in and produced the film adaptation of The Enola Holmes Mysteries, and later reprised the role in the 2022 sequel, Enola Holmes 2.
+According to Variety, she earned $10 million for the role, emerging as one of the year's highest paid actresses in Hollywood.
 That year, she was also made an ambassador of the fashion brand Louis Vuitton.
 Brown released her debut novel, Nineteen Steps, based on her own family history, in September 2023.
 The novel is described as an "epic story of love, loss and secrets".

 In 2024, Brown starred in and executive produced the fantasy film Damsel for Netflix, directed by Spanish filmmaker Juan Carlos Fresnadillo based on a screenplay by Dan Mazeau.
 In 2025, she starred in the Russo brothers's The Electric State, an adaptation of Simon Stålenhag's graphic novel of the same name.

-She also reprised her role as Eleven in the fifth and final season of Stranger Things.
+In July 2025, Brown and Gabriel LaBelle were set to star in the Netflix romantic comedy film Just Picture It.
+In 2026, she reprised her role in Enola Holmes 3.